-Death Wish - Watch Order: Release Order
+Death Wish Movies: Release Order

 The Death Wish franchise follows Paul Kersey (Charles Bronson), an architect who becomes a vigilante after criminals attack his family in 1970s New York.
 This complete chronological journey spans four decades and shows one of cinema's most dramatic tonal evolutions - beginning as a serious, controversial commentary on urban crime and vigilante justice, then gradually transforming into increasingly over-the-top action spectacle through the sequels.